torbjornlager/torbjornlager.github.io/index.md

 Here's how to install the PoC, run the tests, play with the stateless HTTP API, and do some Erlang-style programming in Web Prolog:

 1. Install the latest [SWI-Prolog](https://www.swi-prolog.org/download/devel) for your platform.
-2. Code for the PoC is [here](code/trinity-poc.zip), in a zip-file.
+2. Source code for the PoC is [here](code/trinity-poc.zip), in a zip-file.
 3. Unzip and do
    ```
    $ cd trinity-poc